Thinkwise/docs/docs/kb/lifecycle_policy.md

 Support for a database management system version is provided for at least as long as the **mainstream** or **premier** support period as defined by the supplier of the database management system.

-Thinkwise will timely inform its customers when a database management system version is no longer supported.
+Thinkwise will inform its customers when a database management system version is no longer supported in due course.

 #### Microsoft SQL Server